folgore95/ViktoriaIssues/README.md

 # Viktoria Substratum Theme for Samsung
+## How can i report a bug/issue?
+You can do this <a href="https://github.com/folgore95/ViktoriaIssues/issues/new">here.</a> Please provide informations such as which version of theme, which version of app if an overlay doesn't get applied, screenshots, samsung experience version and a the substratum logcat.
+## Substratum on Samsung?
+If you don't know how to make substratum working on Samsung just check <a href="https://forum.xda-developers.com/apps/substratum/7-0-substratum-sex-tw-beta-t3620796">this XDA thread.</a> You will find also some useful informations.
 ## What is themed?
 Apps with a * have the option to select one of 16 different accent colors
 - Always on Display ( Pixel, Filled, AOSP )